sudheerapte/popcornserver/doc/README.md

 within the machine.
 When defining a machine, you use templates to define reusable portions of the state machine.

-You define a template with a `T` command and subsequent dash commands.
-A template is not a path in the machine, but a separate entity associated with the machine.
-The `T` command gives the template a name, and any subsequent `P` commands that start with the name of the template (as opposed to the root path) define the sub-tree.
+You define a template with a `T` command and subsequent `P` commands.
+A template is an entity associated with the machine, separate from all the paths.
+The `T` command creates a template and gives it a name.
+Any subsequent `P` commands that start with the name of the template (as opposed to the root path) define the sub-tree.

 ```
   TCOMMAND  ::= 'T' <space> WORD
 ```

 Once a template is defined with at least one path, you can instantiate the template by creating a child of any non-alt parent node.
-Instead of using a `P` command to create a `.` segment under the non-alt parent, you use an `I` command with a similar syntax:
+You use an `I` command to create the child:

 ```
   ICOMMAND  ::= 'I' <space> WORD <space> PATH
 ```

-The `I` command refers to the template name `WORD` and provides a path to the new child node.
+The `I` command refers to the template name `WORD` that was defined earlier, and provides a path to the new child node.
 The child node must not already exist.
 A new child node is created at that path, with all the paths in the template's sub-tree instantiated underneath it.
-This instantiates the template.
+The template name (`WORD`) itself is not part of the sub-tree.

+The `I` command thus creates one instance of the template.

+The template can contain either `.` children or `/` children (but not both).
+Accordingly, the instantiated node will be either an concurrent-parent or a alternative-parent.

-From this point on, you can use the usual `C`, `D`, and similar commands to modify the sub-tree as usual.
+From this point on, the new child and its sub-tree become part of the machine.
+You can use the usual `C`, `D`, and similar commands to modify the paths in the sub-tree as usual.

 ### Template macros